tnxqso/wave-flex-integrator/README.md

 ### Check that Wavelog can be reached on the About tab

 On the About tab, below the title **Wavelog Station Location** you should be able to see the `Station ID`, `Station Name`, `Station Grid Square` and `Station Callsign` fetched from the configured Wavelog server's `Active Station` in `Station Setup`.
 If there is no information you should check that your Wavelog server is up and running and that your configuration is correct.
 If you change the `Active Station` in Wavelog, you will need to restart the application to fetch the new values.
 The values you see here will be used by the application in various places.

+### Ensure No Other Applications Are Creating Spots on the SmartSDR panadapter

+Wave-Flex Integrator actively monitors and manages all spots displayed on the SmartSDR panadapter.
+To avoid conflicts or duplicate entries, make sure that no other applications are generating spots simultaneously.
+Additionally, only one instance of Wave-Flex Integrator should be connected to your FlexRadio at any given time to ensure operation and to avoid unexpected results.

 ### Enable Debug Mode